Kamiapp-fr/kami-collection/README.md

 import '@kamiapp/markdown';
 ```

+## Documentation

-See the [documentation]() to get more information about how to use each components.
+See the documentation at [collection.kamiapp.fr](https://www.collection.kamiapp.fr/) to get more information about how to use each components.
+You will also find a playground section to test all components.

 ## Components